teddyward/progression-framework/frameworks/engineering/software.md

           - criteria: "I read PRs from my peers, and indicate that I have done so."
             examples:
               - "Positive comments are great.
 Even just saying 'TIL ___' is a useful comment."
-              - "This doesn't quite match our style guide."
+              - "'This doesn't quite match our style guide.'"
       - level: 2
         criteria:
           - "I resolve ambiguities in assignments and processes.
 I proactively present information to the right people."